 - Implement diversity and inclusion training

-Enlisting the entire company to make DEI a companywide priority has been the greatest success at Yelp in managing diversity, Warren said.
+Consider that Yelp created a diversity task force to prioritize and address systemic changes needed across the company.
+Enlisting the entire company to make DEI a company-wide priority has been the greatest success at Yelp in managing diversity, said Warren.

 “From individual contributor training to our ‘Continuing the Conversation’ series for senior leaders and their direct reports, employees at Yelp, regardless of their title or tenure, can see in big and small ways our commitment to the work,” Warren said.
 “It shows up not only in training and recruiting, but also in the vendors whose products we send in our employee care packages, the speakers we invite to present, the way we celebrate and amplify local business owners through community events, the language we use, and the way we treat one another.”

-It’s important to start by looking at your current metrics and then set goals based on the areas your team needs improvement.
-There are a number of different diversity metrics you can track, but these are the most important to consider.
+It’s important to look at your current metrics and then set goals based on the areas your team needs improvement.
+There are a number of different diversity metrics you can track, but these are some of the most pressing questions to consider: